Dab-On-The-Haters/epic-gamer-science-fair-project/readme.txt

 Debian GNU/Linux 10 (the wonderful OS behind all of this), and many other smaller things like flask-mail, flask-login, flask-mysql, LuaSQL, w3.css, and so on.

-It is currently being run on Thomas's laptop, available in development at 99.199.44.233, although no guarantees that it's gonna be online.
+It is currently being run on ON A BRAND NEW X570 CUSTOM MADE COMPUTER LETSS GOoo, available in development at 99.199.44.233, although no guarantees that it's gonna be online.

-Git pulls should be happening every minute yes they are!